-Recent works address the issue of characterizing solutions that are acceptable in practice thanks to global constraints.
-The Spread and Deviation constraints [4], [11] enforce some balancing of values within a set of variables.
-Balance is often important in assignment problems, for instance the daily assignment of newborn infant patient to nurses [3], [12].
+The Spread and Deviation constraints^{4,11} enforce the balancing of values within a set of variables.
+Balance is often important in assignment problems, for instance the daily assignment of newborn infant patient to nurses.^{3,12}

-In some problems, it is required to define for some subsets of variables several levels of values, and to limit for each level the maximum number of values over this level.
+In some applications, it is required to define for some subsets of variables several levels of values, and to limit for each level the maximum number of values over this level.
 Existing balancing constraints such as Spread or Deviation cannot be used because they globally limit the sum of the taken values.
 Furthermore, since often we manipulate values representing costs, a high value v is generally at least as undesirable as any of the values which are less than v.
-In this case, classical cardinality constraints such as GCC [9] are not well-suited because they limit the number of occurrences of each value taken separately.
+In this case, classical cardinality constraints such as Gcc^9 are not well-suited because they limit the number of occurrences of each value taken separately.